bkielbasa/grafotel/exercises/exercise.03.md

-# Exercise 03: Adding Grafana Visualization
+# Exercise 03: Adding Grafana Visualization with Trace Linking

 ## Objective
-Add Grafana for visualizing metrics, traces, and logs from the adtech services.
+Add Grafana for visualizing metrics, traces, and logs from the adtech services, with special focus on trace linking functionality.

 ## Prerequisites
 - Completed Exercise 02 (OpenTelemetry instrumentation working)